themeum/kirki/readme.txt

 * Number
 * Palette
 * Editor (TinyMCE)
+* Select2

-For documentation and examples on how to use these controls, please visit [kirki.org](http://kirki.org/#fields).
+For documentation and examples on how to use these controls, please visit the [Kirki Wiki on Github](https://github.com/aristath/kirki/wiki).

 == Installation ==